longlt201203/speed-rs/README.md

-# speed-rs
+# speed-rs-core
-HTTP Server for Rust
+A core HTTP Server implementation for Rust.